encoredev/encore/docs/how-to/entgo-orm.md

 title: Use the ent ORM for migrations
 ---

-Encore has all the tools needed to support ORMs and migration frameworks out of the box through [named databases](/docs/how-to/share-db-between-services) and [migration files](/docs/develop/databases#defining-a-database-schema).
+Encore has all the tools needed to support ORMs and migration frameworks out-of-the-box through [named databases](/docs/how-to/share-db-between-services) and [migration files](/docs/develop/databases#defining-a-database-schema).
 Writing plain SQL might not work for your use case, or you may not want to use SQL in the first place.